 Over two million acres of wildlfe lands, working farmlands, and natural areas are lost each year to development in our country due to outdated subdivision ordinances.
 These antiquated ordinances require "cookie-cutter" subdivision developments that pollute our lakes, rivers and streams.

 , working farms, and wildlife.
-Working with innovative planners, we can preserve property values, family values and community values.
+Working with innovative planners, we can preserve property values

 Such action would be consistent with your support to reduce climate change and global warming.